Google Analytics vs Snowplow Analytics

 On July 1st, 2023, Google shut down Universal Analytics in favor of GA4 Analytics - a huge blow for marketers that have relied on the previous version for a long time.

-The less-than-ideal experience with GA4 has led to a surge in interest in GA4 alternatives.
+The less-than-ideal experience with GA4 has led to more interest in GA4 alternatives.
 If you've ever considered exploring alternatives to Google Analytics, this is the perfect opportunity to look at other options.

-In this article, we compare Google Analytics to Snowplow Analytics, a popular website analytics tool that could be a good replacement for Google Analytics.
+In this article, we compare Google Analytics vs Snowplow Analytics, a popular website analytics tool that could be a good replacement for Google Analytics.
 We'll also introduce a third alternative.

 1. What is Snowplow used for?